meltwater/secretary/README.md

 <a href='https://travis-ci.org/mikljohansson/secretary'><img src='https://secure.travis-ci.org/mikljohansson/secretary.png?branch=master'></a>

-[Secretary](https://en.wikipedia.org/wiki/Secretary#Etymology) solves the problem of secrets distribution, service authentication, and secrets authorization in highly dynamic container environments.
+[Secretary](https://en.wikipedia.org/wiki/Secretary#Etymology) solves the problem of secrets distribution and authorization in highly dynamic container environments.

-It uses [Marathon](https://mesosphere.github.io/marathon/) as the source of truth to determine which service can access what secrets, and how to authenticate each service.
+Secretary uses [Marathon](https://mesosphere.github.io/marathon/) to determine which service can access what secrets, and how to authenticate that service.
+This allows for delegation of secrets management to non-admin users and keeps configuration, secrets and software versions together throughout your delivery pipeline.
 Plaintext secrets are never stored on disk or visible outside the container.

 ## System Components

 - `secretary` executable embedded into service Docker images and with access to *deploy-private-key* and the optional *service-private-key*.
 - `secretary daemon` running on master nodes behind a load balancer and with access to *master-private-key* and the Marathon REST API.
 - *config repo* containing environment specific config, public keys and encrypted secrets.

 ## Encryption
 Secretary uses [NaCL](http://nacl.cr.yp.to/) boxes through the golang [crypto/nacl](https://godoc.org/golang.org/x/crypto/nacl/box) package.
 Boxes are encrypted and signed using modern and strong public key cryptography.

 Secretary uses distinct 4 key pairs for encrypting secrets and authenticating service instances.

-- *master* key is used to encrypt secrets at rest in the *config repo* and is generated for each environment.
+- *master* key is used to encrypt the secrets stored in the *config repo* and is generated for each environment.
 The *master-public-key* is stored in the *config repo* to allow easy configuration updates.
 The *master-private-key* is stored securely on the master nodes where `secretary daemon` runs.

 - *config* key pair is used to sign encrypted secrets and control who can create encrypted secrets.
 A key pair is generated for each environment and stored in the *config repo* to enable easy configuration updates.

 - *deploy* key pair is used to control what service can access what secrets, and to authenticate services at runtime.
 It should be generated automatically at deployment time like e.g. [Lighter](https://github.com/meltwater/lighter) does, and is part of the Marathon app config.

   Access to the  Marathon REST API should be restricted to avoid reading out the *deploy* private keys, and not to mention prevent anyone from starting containers with `--privileged --volume=/:/host-root`.

 - The optional *service* key pair is used to authenticate Docker images or slave nodes.
-It could for example be stored inside the Docker image or on the slave node and mounted into the service container.
+The private key could be stored in the Docker image and accessed directly, or in a slave node VM image and mounted into the container.

 ### Compared to Centralized Systems?
 Benefits of using public key cryptography compared to a centrally managed token-based systems like [Vault](https://github.com/hashicorp/vault) or [KeyWhiz](https://github.com/square/keywhiz):

 - Encryption of secrets and modifications to *config repo* can safely be performed by people without needing admin access to a central system.

 - It's often desirable to tightly couple deployment of configuration and secrets with software deployments in a continuous delivery pipeline. *Configuration as code* implies managing configuration and secrets in the same way and using the same pipeline as software releases goes though.

   This helps avoid mismatches between what parameters and secrets a specific software version expects, and what's actually present in the central secret/config management system.

 ### Initial Secret Problem?
-In for example token-based systems a chicken-and-egg kind of problem occurs where the token that gives access to secrets needs to be securely managed.
+In token-based systems a chicken-and-egg problem occurs where the token that gives access to secrets needs to be securely managed.
 Any holder of a token can use it to request the plaintext secrets.
-A plaintext token should typically not be checked into source control or it will be available to anyone with access to the *config repo*.
+A token should typically not be checked into source control or it will be available to anyone with access to the *config repo*.

-Secretary mitigates this problem by encrypting secrets 1 time at rest and an additional 2 times at deployment time.
+Secretary mitigates this problem by encrypting secrets 1 time for storing in the *config repo* and an additional 2 times at deployment time.
 The innermost box is encrypted with the *master-public-key* and the outer levels with boxes with *service* and *deploy* keys.
 The inner box is stored in the *config repo* and the outer boxes are automatically created at deployment time.

 Authentication at runtime is performed by `secretary daemon` talking to Marathon and using both *deploy* and *service* keys to make sure requesting client is actually allowed to the secret in question.

 ### What is needed to get the secrets?